odyskypa/mining-unstructured-data-nlp/README.md

 * DecisionTreeClassifier
 * SVC

-The source code used for this part of the project can be found in [Language Detection](http://example.com)
+The source code used for this part of the project can be found [here](./src/language_detection)

 ***
 ### NERC and DDI with Traditional ML Techniques